Ulumandaʼ language: Vowel harmony

 Ulumandaʾ is unusual among the Austronesian languages of Sulawesi for featuring a vowel harmony opposition of front vowels /æ, ø, y/ to corresponding back vowels /ɑ, o, u/ comparable to that of the Uralic languages.
 Originally, fronted vowels arose from the fronting of back vowels before syllable-final velar consonants *k and *ŋ, but were phonemicized in final syllables when word-final *-m and *-n merged with *ŋ to result in -ŋ but did not front a preceding back vowel unlike original *-ŋ.
 These fronted vowels then fronted any other back vowels in a word except if a neutral vowel like *e or *i intervened between the vowels.
+Unlike the Uralic languages, the vowel harmony is regressive instead of progressive.

 A contrastive pair includes /uraŋ/ "person" vs. /uræŋ/ [yræŋ] "shrimp".